Old Globe Theatre: 1930s–1950s

 In 1939, Noel was hired as general director.
-During World War II the U.S. Navy took over all buildings in Balboa Park, including the Globe.
+During World War II, the United States Navy took over all buildings in Balboa Park, including the Globe.
 The Community Theatre group stayed together, producing one-act plays in various venues around San Diego.
 When the Globe was returned to civilian use in 1947, Noel returned as general director, and he remained in a leadership position until his death in 2010.
-In 1949 he launched the Globe's summer Shakespeare Festival in partnership with the drama department at University of San Diego.
+In 1949, he launched the Globe's summer Shakespeare Festival in partnership with the drama department at University of San Diego.
 Since then the Shakespeare festival has been presented every summer except 1953, when Noel broke with tradition by producing the smash hit play Mister Roberts instead.
 The Globe continued to produce a combination of modern plays along with Shakespeare and other classics.

 Since 1949, the National Shakespeare Festival has taken place nearly every summer at the Globe in San Diego.

 In 1951, the San Diego Junior Theater Wing of the Old Globe began to offer adventurous, youthful plays for children.
 Many of the students in the Junior Wing would become actors in the company.
 For example, Victor Buono, who went on to become a film star after his time at the Globe.
 In 1953, the Junior Theater became a part of the San Diego Park and Recreation Department, having outgrown the Globe.

-From 1955-1978, Peggy Kellner designed over 200 shows at the Old Globe, including costuming and set design.
+From 1955 to 1978, Peggy Kellner designed over 200 shows at the Old Globe, including costuming and set design.

-1960s - 1990s
+1960s–1990s

 The Cassius Carter Centre Stage, a theater in the round, was added in 1969 in what had been the Falstaff Tavern restaurant.
 It was rebuilt in 2009 as the Sheryl and Harvey White Theatre.

 In March 1978, the Globe Theatre was destroyed in an arson fire, and an outdoor festival stage was hastily constructed so that the 1978 season could still be produced.
 An outdoor stage was built just for the National Shakespeare Festival to continue.
-They performed modern spins on Shakespeare, including the 1987 when A Midsummer Night’s Dream that featured an original jazz score.
+They performed modern spins on Shakespeare, including a 1987 production of A Midsummer Night's Dream that featured an original jazz score.
 The Globe Theatre was rebuilt and reopened in 1981.
-In 1984, the festival stage in turn succumbed to arson.
+In 1984, the festival stage was damaged in an arson attack.
 It was rebuilt and is now named the Lowell Davies Festival Theatre.
 The entire three-theatre complex is called the Simon Edison Centre for the Performing Arts.

 In 1981 Jack O'Brien was hired as artistic director, while Noel became executive producer.

-In 1982, Teatro Meta, a bilingual theatre company so-sponsored by the Old Globe, University of California San Diego, and Southwestern College, had its first production.
+In 1982, Teatro Meta, a bilingual theatre company co-sponsored by the Old Globe, University of California San Diego, and Southwestern College, had its first production.
 It was founded by Noel and Jorge Huerta.
 It became independent in 1987.

-1990s - present
+1990s–present

-In 2012, Barry Edelstein was named Artistic Director.
+In 2012, Barry Edelstein was named artistic director.
 The Globe has grown into an internationally known theatre complex, an "influential powerhouse among regional theatres."
-In 1984 it received the Tony Award for best regional theatre.
+In 1984, it received the Tony Award for best regional theatre.